 As you don’t automatically get new appliances in the Contract mode, you need to invest your own money into the purchase of these new and improved devices.
 Each contract has three difficulty levels, offering more money the harder it is.
 However, you may not have the right tools for the job.
 As such, taking a contract on easy, then investing the payment money into upgrading and getting new accessories, is your best option.
 This means you can now attempt the harder contracts and pick up even better devices later on.

 If you just fancy messing around with all of the appliances on offer, without having to worry about serving customers, saving money, and not creating power-hungry production lines, then you can head into the Test Site.
 In here, you are free to experiment with every recipe, tool and device in the entire game, including those you haven’t yet unlocked like the faster conveyors or teleportation pads!
-I’ve dabbled with new creations within this mode but the game presumes you have prior knowledge with using the new devices, which I did not.
+I’ve dabbled with new creations within this mode but the game presumes you have prior knowledge of using the new devices, which I did not.
 Sure, you get a small paragraph of information about each component when you select it, but it’s not the same as the mini-tutorials you get when you progressively unlock them during normal gameplay.

 I’ve played the vast majority of Automachef on the Nintendo Switch in Portable mode and I’ve not noticed any slowdown or technical issues.
 The controls are a little fiddly at first, with the face buttons moving you between menus and the Control stick or ‘D-Pad’ selecting things (or not) depending on which menu you’re in, etc… But, after a few hours I was adapted to it and able to progress with no issues.
 On the PC, the game worked flawlessly, even though my PC isn’t that new – I imagine almost everyone could run this game as it’s not very demanding, even with a lot of orders being processed at the same time.